billthefarmer/buses/README.md

 There are several ways of finding bus times:

- * **Tap the map** &ndash; This will send a geographic point to the NextBuses web site.
-This will show a map and list.
+ * **Tap the map** &ndash; This will show a list of bus times from the nearest stop.
  * **Tap the search button** &ndash; Type in a street name and town, or postcode and tap the button on the search widget or keyboard.
-This will show a map and list.
+This will show a list of bus stops.
  * **Tap the search button** &ndash; Type in the eight character code on the bus stop sign, if it exists, and tap the button on the search widget or keyboard.
-This will take you straight to the bus times.
+This will show a list of bus times from that stop.

 ## Location
 The map shows a person icon in a blue shaded circle.
 The size of the